Bartow–Pell Mansion: 1940s to 1970s

 Following World War II, the IGC was no longer allowed to export or import plants, so it turned its efforts to renovating the house.
 The club renovated the mansion into a historic house museum, which opened in May 1946.
 NYC Parks, the Museum of the City of New York, Brooklyn Museum, and the Metropolitan Museum of Art assisted with the renovation.
 Initially, the Bartow Mansion Museum consisted of only four rooms: the entrance hall, dining room, parlor, and second-floor master bedroom.
 The IGC re-furnished the house with the assistance of the three larger museums' staff.
 A former president of the IGC, Mrs. Eliot Tuckerman, received an award in 1947 for her role in restoring the mansion.
 Initially, the house was open as a museum only on Tuesdays and Saturdays.
 Club members, who could visit at any time, had to cover their shoes with rubber covers to avoid damaging the rugs.

 The house was renamed the Bartow–Pell Mansion in 1959, in honor of the original landowners.
 By the 1960s, the house invited visitors three days a week, although the garden was open every day.
 The IGC continued to lease the house from the city government in the 1960s, paying $1 a year and taking responsibility for maintenance.
 In 1963, the club upgraded the kitchen and pantry at a cost of $14,000.
 During the late 20th century, the mansion comprised either 10, 11, or 12 rooms.

 The Bartow–Pell Mansion Museum was still open to the public three days a week in the 1970s.
-The museum saw few visitors because of its remoteness (a Los Angeles Times article from 1975 wrote that "the building is largely deserted"), but its proximity to population centers made the estate vulnerable to trespassers.
+The museum saw few visitors because of its remoteness (a Los Angeles Times article from 1975 wrote that "the building is largely deserted"); meanwhile, its proximity to population centers made the estate vulnerable to trespassers.
 The IGC continued to use the mansion as its headquarters, and it renovated one of the rooms during the mid-1970s.
 The museum received $6,000 in 1977 to renovate the carriage house after it raised matching funds.
 The next year, the New York state government provided $1.3 million for repairs and upgrades to 58 historical buildings across New York state, including the Bartow–Pell Mansion.
 Mary Means Huber, the mansion's curator in the late 20th century, refurbished a second-floor sitting room after joining the museum in the late 1970s.
 Under Huber's tenure, the museum, whose collection largely consisted of items borrowed from other museums, began buying its own furnishings.